(Title Translation: They're My Polyps And I'm Gonna Keep 'em.)

 So this female health care professional enters the room and begins the meeting.
 We all got to introduce ourselves (I really didn't want to introduce myself.
 It's not like I was there to make friends.).
 After the introductions the first thing she addressed was the stool sample kit.
 (Now remember, she is an educated professional and she is addressing 50-60 year old adults.)
 “When you receive your kit,” she said, “you need to collect a small sample of your ‘poop.’”
 That’s right, she said "poop" as though she were addressing a bunch of four-year-olds.
 I’m thinking that probably most of those brain-dead hippies wouldn’t know what “stool sample” means.

 A little further into the session she was describing the events that would occur after the colonoscopy procedure.
 We would all be sent to the “fart room.”
-I’m not making this stuff up, honest.
+I’m not making this crap up (pardon the pun), honest.
 She said “fart room.”
 You see it is necessary to inflate your intestines with air before they run the 5’ long flexible tube, with the little camera on the end, up through your colon from the bottom.
 The bloating is painful so when they’re through, the air must be evacuated.
 And that occurs in the fart room where all the recovering patients are gathered together without privacy or dignity until they are fully relieved.

 I was so outta there.
 If I have any polyps, I'll just keep them.